mindwind/my-draft/note/study_english.md

 100. set about sth 着手
 Before you set about fixing a car, make sure you know what you're doing.

+- go about 着手做
+  The little girls their studies with lots of concentration.

 99. pay up 结账
 At the end of the meal it's time to pay up.